machinat/sociably/website/docs/reactive-programming.md

 );
 ```

-### Use Asynconized Container
+### Use Asynchronized Container

 The operators can take an _asyncronized_ function as the callback.
 As stated, all the async jobs under a chat are executed in a strict order.

 They also accept a [service container](dependency-injection.md#service-container)
-of callback function.
+of the callback function.
 As the examples above, you can require services to handle business logic.

 ### Merge Streams